cph-pk/4sem-Fullstack-Flow1/README.md

   Java is a blocking type language where Javascript is not.*
   <br>

-- **Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node echo system.**
+- **Explain generally about node.js, when it “makes sense” and npm, and how it “fits” into the node echo system.**<br>
   node.js is an open source server enviroment, runs on various platforms, uses JavaScript on the server and is a asynchronous programming language. npm is an online repository for the publishing of open-source Node.js projects and a command-line utility for interacting with said repository that aids in package installation, version management, and dependency management.
 <br>